 8 to 10 November 2017

 Empacta is an association of international auditors - with a living membership, financed by membership fees, independent from state resources or funds, designed to promulgate the development of the accounting profession as a truly globalized profession.
 The last general assembly decided to select this wonderful location at the interface between East and West, between different cultures.
-Our member firm Moustasharoun is proud to host this year’s empacta event E17!
+Our member firm Moustasharoun is proud to host this year’s Empacta event E17 in Byblos, Lebanon!

-E17 is the flagship event of empacta, the association of international auditors.
-E17 will be our fifth annual event - after E13 in Istanbul, E14 in Starnberg, E15 in Dubai and E16 in Berlin.
+E17 is the flagship event of Empacta, the association of international auditors.
 As in the years before it is a three–day event, each day with a different profile:

 - a view on the control profession from a scientific perspective